trite2k3/synologyds920-_webstation/README.md

 # synologyds920-_webstation
-get synology DS920+ "Web Station" App from A rating to A+ rating on ssllabs.com, this patchfile is from stock settings
+get synology DS920+ "Web Station" App from A rating to A+ rating on ssllabs.com

-to apply patchfile:
+apply to file

-patch /usr/local/etc/nginx/sites-enabled/server.webstation.conf patch.p2
+/usr/local/etc/nginx/sites-enabled/server.webstation.conf